Cut Down on Vacation Costs

 “Cooking (or even wine and cheese nights) also gives you the opportunity to experience local living and the different sorts of foods and produce offered in that particular country,” Tarifard says.
 “You will also eat a healthier meal than what you are probably ordering when out on the town — a much needed break for your body.”

-Whether you decide to use credit card points, a vacation savings account, both, or neither to pay for your trip, it’s important to remember that nothing in life is free.
-At some point, you will have to pay for your travel expenses.
-With that in mind, it’s probably best to limit the amount of money you owe to your credit card company and maximize your savings by keeping your travel costs as low as possible.
+Whether you decide to use credit card points, a vacation savings account, both, or neither, at some point, you will have to pay for your travel expenses.
+With that in mind, it’s best to limit the amount of money you owe to your credit card company and maximize your savings by keeping your travel costs as low as possible.

-Nermeen Ghneim has a degree in business management and has been working in the retail banking industry for more than 15 years.
+Nermeen Ghneim is a Supervisory Financial Analyst at the U.S. Small Business Administration.
 She launched the Savvy Dollar blog to share her ideas on personal finance.
-Her mission is to help others learn how to save more, earn more, and still maintain a healthy work-life balance.
+Her mission is to help others learn how to save more, earn more, and maintain a healthy work-life balance.

 Saurabh Jindal is the founder of Talk Travel, a voice application that connects travelers to local destination experts to make travel planning simpler, faster, and easier.

-Newsha Tarifard is the owner of TravelWell Adventures, a boutique company that runs active group trips for the 18- to 35-year old demographic and curates custom travel itineraries for anyone looking for authentic travel experiences.
+Newsha Tarifard is the owner of TravelWell Adventures, a boutique company that runs active group trips for the 18 to 35 year old demographic and curates custom travel itineraries for anyone looking for authentic travel experiences.
 She is an intrepid traveler who has visited more than 50 countries, mostly as a solo traveler.
 She loves to meet locals, discover hidden gems, try local dishes, and has a plethora of travel hacks up her sleeve.
-Follow her @TravelWellAdven.